neelsmith/nsweb/md/code/gits.md

 -  [cite][1]:  a JVM library for working with CTS URNs, CTS TextInventories, and CITE Object URNs
 - [citeservlet][2]:  the CITE services suite implemented in a servlet, and using a SPARQL endpoint for source data.
 It is build on top of four implementations of the CITE suite, each using a SPARQL endpoint for source data:
     - sparqlcts: an implementation of CTS
-    - sparqlcc:  an implementation of CITE Collection services
+    - [sparqlcc][14]:  an implementation of CITE Collection services
-    - sparqlimg:  an implementation of the CITE Image extension to Collections
+    - [sparqlimg][13]:  an implementation of the CITE Image extension to Collections
     - graph:  a CITE graph server
 - [citemgr][4]:  an automated build system (using gradle) for managing CTS, CITE Collection, CITE Image and CITE Index repositories, built on top of the following libraries:
     - [hocuspocus][3]: a system for managing a CTS archive